 Smoking weed is more psychedelic than smoking hash, giving a greater balance between the physical and cerebral effects.
 However, there is so much variation in the subjective experience between hash and weed that it’s hard to truly pinpoint the differences.

 It is common for users to distinguish a difference in taste between the two.
-While marijuana is floral and fragrant, hashish has an earthier – even creamier – flavour.
-Hashish has its own distinct smell that is slightly different to the very characteristic smell of marijuana.
+While weed is floral and fragrant, hashish has an earthier – even creamier – flavour.
+Hashish has its own distinct smell that is slightly different to the very characteristic smell of weed.
 If it has been mixed, it can be hard to smell the hashish at all.

 It’s important to recognize that both hash and weed can be used to make cannabutter or edibles.
 When stepping into this territory, it gets even harder to notice the differences between weed and hash.
 It seems that edibles have a “personality” of their own, which might be more strain dependent than it is dependent on being made with hash or weed.